jeremyherbert/clicky-turtle-c3/README.md

 ### Building and flashing the firmware

+(Note for UQ students: You do not need to flash the firmware yourself.
+The module comes pre-flashed with the firmware.)

 This firmware can be built using ESP-IDF v5.0 (release tag).
 However, there is an issue in this release that prevents proper pairing with Mac operating systems.
 To correct this, update the function `create_hid_db` in `ble_hidd.c` and update the HID over GATT (ie HOGP) configuration as per the `idf-5-fix.patch` file included in this repository.

 Do not use ESP-IDF v5.1 as it is breaks HID enumeration on Windows.
+The firmware can be flashed using `esptool.py` with the firmware release in this repository.
+The binary is merged, so you just need to flash it to address 0.